inspired-consulting/a11y_example/README.md

 - meta tags missing
 - no lang attribute
 - no title
+- too little semantic markup
 - no proper heading hierarchy
-- no proper form labels
+- no proper form controls
+- no proper image markup
+- no proper link markup
+- no proper list markup

 ## The bad example